 You can browse all of our projects by looking through the “projects” tag.
 Below, I have also organized selected projects under issue headings to help people find policies relevant to particular topics.

 Family Fun Pack.
 This paper argues that the US should create a suite of universal welfare benefits for families with children.
 The benefits include a baby box, free child care and prek, free school lunches, paid parental leave, free health care for children, and a universal child allowance.
+In a follow up to this paper, we commissioned a poll about free child care and prek that found the ideas were very popular.

 The Leisure Agenda.
 This paper argues that the US should make a suite of reforms aimed at increasing leisure time, including the creation of new federal holidays, mandated vacation and sick leave, more generous unemployment benefits, paid parental leave, and increases in benefits for the Social Security old-age pension.